quantumghent/TensorTutorials/lectures/3-MatrixProductStates/MatrixProductOperators.md

 # Matrix Product Operators and Applications

-If Matrix Product States are a tensor network way of representing quantum states in one dimensions, we can similarly use tensor networks to represent the operators that act on these states.
+If Matrix Product States are a tensor network way of representing quantum states in one dimension, we can similarly use tensor networks to represent the operators that act on these states.
 Matrix Product Operators (MPOs) form a structured and convenient description of such operators, that can capture most (if not all) relevant operators.
 Additionally, they also form a natural way of representing the transfer matrix of a 2D statistical mechanical